kritsana3376/VB-Decoding-Global-and-Iterative-Methods-with-DL/README.md

 ## Third-party code

 `Channel_Coding.py` is by Visuttha Manthamkarn (Department of Electrical Engineering, Kasetsart University) and is shared with other projects.
-It has been left structurally intact, including functions this repository never calls, so it stays comparable with upstream.
-Only three things were changed: line endings and indentation normalised, a stray `F` prefix removed from the module docstring, and two `print(...); exit()` pairs replaced with exceptions so a singular matrix cannot kill a ten-million-trial run from inside a library call.

-Confirm the licence and attribution terms with the author before publishing this repository.